jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

             SELECT after.id, after.first_name, after.last_name, after.email, ts_ms, op
             FROM `mimetic-might-312320.gentera.customers_delta`
             UNION ALL
-            SELECT *, 'I'
+            SELECT *, 'i'
             FROM `mimetic-might-312320.gentera.customers_main`))
     WHERE
     row_num = 1
     AND op <> 'D'
+)

 The SQL statement in the preceding BigQuery view does the following:

 - The innermost UNION ALL produces the rows from both the main and the delta tables:
-    - SELECT * EXCEPT(change_type), change_type FROM session_delta forces the change_type column to be the last column in the list.
+    - SELECT * EXCEPT(op), op FROM customers_delta forces the op (op = operation type) column to be the last column in the list.
-    - SELECT *, ‘I' FROM session_main selects the row from the main table as if it were an insert row.
+    - SELECT *, ‘i' FROM customers_main selects the row from the main table as if it were an insert row.
     - Using the * operator keeps the example simple.
 If there were additional columns or a different column order, replace the shortcut with explicit column lists.
-- SELECT *, ROW_NUMBER() OVER (PARTITION BY id ORDER BY change_id DESC) AS row_num uses an analytic function in BigQuery to assign sequential row numbers starting with 1 to each of the groups of rows that have the same value of id, defined by PARTITION BY.
-The rows are ordered by change_id in descending order within that group.
-Because change_id is guaranteed to increase, the latest change has a row_num column that has a value of 1.
+- SELECT *, ROW_NUMBER() OVER (PARTITION BY id ORDER BY ts_ms DESC) AS row_num uses an analytic function in BigQuery to assign sequential row numbers starting with 1 to each of the groups of rows that have the same value of id, defined by the PARTITION BY clause.
+The rows are ordered by ts_ms (timestamp in miliseconds) in descending order within that group.
+Because ts_ms is guaranteed to increase, the latest change has a row_num column that has a value of 1.
-- WHERE row_num = 1 AND change_type <> 'D' selects only the latest row from each group.
+- WHERE row_num = 1 AND op <> 'D' selects only the latest row from each group.
 This is a common deduplication technique in BigQuery.
 This clause also removes the row from the result if its change type is delete.
-- The topmost SELECT * EXCEPT(change_type, row_num) removes the extra columns that were introduced for processing and which aren't relevant otherwise.
+- The topmost SELECT * EXCEPT(op, row_num) removes the extra columns that were introduced for processing and which aren't relevant otherwise.

+After you create the view, you can run queries against it.
+To get the most recent changes, you can run a query like the following:

 ### Cost Optimized approach